Sending Practice (Experimental)

 Speech synthesis is not available.
 Open for details.

-Send the message with your key; it is decoded and checked.
+Send the message with your key.
 Set up your key with .

 Speech synthesis is not available.
 Open for details.